pindjouf/cyber_summer_school_application/05 - Only riches can be stolen_1/README.md

 }
 ```

-As we can see it initializes few variables that do the following:
+As we can see it initializes a few variables, makes a function and runs a few try-catch exceptions.
+Let's break it down step by step:

 - Put url in string
 - declare xor key